-• Column 1: Which authority level decides on the entitlement criteria and amount to the following allowances, that is: (1) Central/State government or top level authorities; (2) Provincial/Regional authorities or Sub-regional/Inter-municipal authorities; (3) Local authorities; (4) School principal/head teacher/school board; (5) More than one authority level (please describe their role in the explanatory notes); and (6) Collective agreement (please describe in the explanatory notes).
+• Column 1: Which authority level decides on the entitlement criteria and amount to the following allowances, that is: (1) Central/State government or top level authorities; (2) Provincial/Regional authorities or Sub-regional/Inter-municipal authorities; (3) Local authorities; (4) School principal/head teacher/school board; (5) More than one authority level (please describe their role in the explanatory notes in rows AE, BE, CE or DE); and (6) Collective agreement (please describe in the explanatory notes in rows AE, BE, CE or DE).
 The category "Collective agreement" should only be used when this is the only mechanism in place and all decisions are taken by collective bargaining.